vijaymathew/slogan/README.md

 Follow these steps to build Slogan:

 $ ./configure-platform
 $ make
 $ cd src; ./slogan

 The last step will land you in the Slogan REPL.
-For the Slogan compiler to work properly, you have to point the environemnt variable `SLOGAN_ROOT' to this folder:
+For the Slogan compiler to work properly, you have to point the environment variable `SLOGAN_ROOT' to this folder:

 $ export SLOGAN_ROOT=/full_path_to_the_slogan_folder

-Slogan is still in the very early stages of design and your feedback is appreciated.
+Slogan is still in the very early stages of design and your feedback is highly valued.
 Please send your comments, suggestions and bug reports to vijay.the.lisper@gmail.com.